magento/devdocs/guides/v2.2/test/integration/annotations/magento-data-fixture.md

 ## Usage

-As was mentioned above, there are two ways to declare fixtures:
+As mentioned above, there are two ways to declare fixtures:

 - as a PHP script file that is used by other tests and test cases.
 - as a local method that is used by other tests in the test cases.